rackerlabs/support-how-to/content/how-to/account-management/combine-invoices-for-rackspace-managed-and-cloud-accounts/index.md

 how to combine invoices, how your billing due date is affected, and how to separate a combined invoice.

+Currently, you can combine bills for the following products and services:

+- Rackspace Private Cloud
+- Rackspace Public Cloud
-**Note:** Currently, you can combine bills from Rackspace Private Cloud, Rackspace Public Cloud, and third-party cloud accounts, such as Amazon Web Services&reg; (AWS), Microsoft&reg; Azure&trade;, and Google Cloud Platform&trade;.
-You cannot combine accounts that are billed in different currencies, are already combined with another invoice, are contracted with different contracting entities, or have an outstanding balance on a child account.
+- Third-party cloud accounts, such as Amazon Web Services&reg; (AWS), Microsoft&reg; Azure&trade;, and Google Cloud Platform&trade;

+You cannot combine accounts that:

+- Are billed in different currencies
+- Are already combined with another invoice
+- Are contracted with different contracting entities
+- Have an outstanding balance on a child account

 ### Combine invoices